Student Professionalism During the Interview Season: A Quick Guide to Your Ethical Responsibilities in the Offer and Decision-Making Process

 Under the NALP timing guidelines, employers are required to leave offers open for specified lengths of time to allow you to complete your interviewing schedule and make an informed decision about this important first step in your legal career.
 You also have certain ethical responsibilities affecting such areas as response dates and how many offers you can hold.

-Employers offering full-time positions to commence following graduation to candidates previously employed by them – and employers offering positions for the following summer to candidates previously employed by them – should leave those offers open until at least October 1 or 28 days following the date of the offer letter, whichever is later.
+Employers offering full-time positions to commence following graduation to candidates previously employed by them — and employers offering positions for the following summer to candidates previously employed by them — should leave those offers open until at least October 1 or 28 days following the date of the offer letter, whichever is later.
+In addition, candidates should reaffirm these offers (dated prior to or on September 2) within 30 days from the date of the offer letter if the employer requests such reaffirmation in the offer letter.
+Employers that have requested this reaffirmation may retract any offer that is not reaffirmed within the 30-day period.

 Regardless of what the guidelines say, be sure you understand by what precise date your offer expires.
 If you have any uncertainty as to when the employer needs to have your response, do not hesitate to contact them and clarify the exact expiration date.